-The CatBoostRegressor model \cite{prokhorenkova2018catboost}, known for its ability to handle categorical data efficiently and its robust performance with minimal hyperparameter tuning, was chosen for this task.
+The CatBoostRegressor model~\cite{prokhorenkova2018catboost}, known for its ability to handle categorical data efficiently and its robust performance with minimal hyperparameter tuning, was chosen for this task.
 Each dataset was split into training, testing, and validation sets (70-20-10 ratio).
-The split allocated 70\% of the data to training, 20\% to testing, and 10\% to validation.
+The split in the learning algorithm allocated 70\% of the data to training, 20\% to testing, and 10\% to validation.
 The hyperparameter space was explored using GridSearchCV with a predefined parameter grid, which included various combinations of iterations, learning rate, tree depth, L2 regularization, and bagging temperature, to identify the optimal settings that maximize the $R^{2}$ score.
-The model was trained with the optimized hyperparameters using 1000 iterations, a learning rate of 0.03, a tree depth of 8, an L2 regularization term of 1, and a bagging temperature of 0.5 to ensure convergence, see Figure S2(d).
+The model was trained with the optimized hyperparameters using 1000 iterations, a learning rate of 0.03, a tree depth of 8, an L2 regularization term of 1, and a bagging temperature of 0.5 to ensure convergence, see Figure S3(d).
 5-fold cross-validation was performed on the training set to evaluate the model’s robustness and stability.
 Model performance was evaluated on both the testing and validation sets using mean absolute error (MAE) and $R^{2}$ scores.
 We visualized the results through scatter plots of true versus predicted values with Gaussian Kernel Density Estimation (KDE) to highlight prediction densities, histograms comparing the distributions of true and predicted per-site energies, and feature importance plots.

-To benchmark the performance of the ML models, we evaluated GradientBoostingRegressor \cite{friedman2001greedy}, XGBoostRegressor \cite{chen2016xgboost}, and ElasticNetCV \cite{zou2005regularization} models implemented in scikit-learn \cite{pedregosa2011scikit} in addition to CatBoostRegressor on the same datasets consisting of the ESD features using the default hyperparameters.
-The evaluation metrics demonstrated that all models showed similar behavior, but CatBoostRegressor slightly outperformed the others, achieving the lowest MAE values and the highest $R^{2}$ scores across all datasets in predicting $\Delta E_{\text{seg}}$ in Mg alloys, making it the most reliable model for this application.
+To assess the performance of the proposed ML model, we evaluated GradientBoostingRegressor~\cite{friedman2001greedy}, XGBoostRegressor~\cite{chen2016xgboost}, and ElasticNetCV~\cite{zou2005regularization} models implemented in scikit-learn~\cite{pedregosa2011scikit} in addition to CatBoostRegressor on the same datasets consisting of the ESD features using the default hyperparameters.
+The evaluation metrics demonstrated that all models showed similar behavior, but CatBoostRegressor slightly outperformed the others, achieving the lowest MAE values and the highest $R^{2}$ scores across all datasets in predicting $\Delta E_{\text{seg}}$ in the investigated Mg alloys, making it the most reliable model for this application.
 The benchmarking results are compiled in Table S1 and Figure S3, providing a comprehensive comparison of model performances.